StevensDeptECE/LMS640/Discussion Forum Chat/LMSprojectpage/1.project/README.md

     from your MongoDB directory,
     mongod

-3. and then run the server(web server: localhost:3000)
+3. then run the server(web server: localhost:3000)  in git bash

-    command : node server
+   node server
-    in git bash